 IRS Refund Status

-Many people use their IRS return as a sort of savings account or bonus that they get to unlock every April.
-The Internal Revenue Service claims that refunds are generally issued in less than 21 calendar days after tax returns are received.
+Many people use their IRS tax return as a sort of savings account or bonus that they get to unlock every April.
+The Internal Revenue Service claims that tax refunds are generally issued in less than 21 calendar days after tax returns are received.
 Although this might seem like a small time frame, it's a long time to ask someone to wait for a few thousand dollars.
-In fact, Business News Daily reported that the average refund for 2012 was about $2,700, which is more than what two-thirds of taxpayers make in a month.
+In fact, CNN Money reported that the average tax refund for 2015 was over $2,800, which is more than what two-thirds of taxpayers make in a month.

 UPS estimates that their customers track packages an average of 2.42 times per shipment.
 What this means is that people are highly interested in the process of the order, as opposed to just its arrival time.
 Like UPS, taxpayers can also track their IRS refund status on a daily basis.
 The IRS has a portion of its website titled "Where's My Refund?" which directs users to the appropriate site.

-It requires much more than a tracking number to check on your tax return status.
+It requires much more than a tracking number to check your tax refund status.
 Since tax documents are sensitive materials, you'll need to enter the following information into your request form: